Apparent Places with an Ellipsoidal Geometry of Refraction in the Earth's Atmosphere: Abstract

 \section{Abstract}

-The displacement of star images by atmospheric refraction observed by an Earth-bound telescope is dominated by a familiar term proportional to the tangent of the zenith angle and proportional to the refractivity at the ground.
+The displacement of star images by atmospheric refraction observed by an Earth-bound telescope is dominated by a familiar term proportional to the product of the tangent of the zenith angle by the refractivity at the ground.

-The manuscript focuses on the torsion of the ray path through the atmosphere in a model of ellipsoidal atmospheric layers above the Earth surface, induced by the two slightly different principal curvatures along N--S and E--W pointing directions, depending on the geodetic latitude of the telescope site.
-This symmetry breaking effects apparent places in the sub-milliarcsecond range at optical and infrared wavelengths.
+The manuscript focuses on the torsion of the ray path through the atmosphere in a model of atmospheric layers above the ellipsoidal Earth surface, induced by the two slightly different principal curvatures along N--S and E--W pointing directions.
+This breaking of the azimuthal symmetry effects apparent places at the sub-milliarcsecond scale at optical and infrared wavelengths.